nie-ine/inseri/Tutorials/Your scientific publication A-Z/5. Visualise Data/README.md

 <p><img src="https://github.com/nie-ine/inseri/blob/2020-06/Tutorials/Your%20scientific%20publication%20A-Z/5.%20Visualise%20Data/5V.10b.png" alt="Adding commentary to an application, editor" width="500"></p>

+As of 08.07.2020, it is possible to manipulate data "live", for example, to select a disselect on a few of the total number of columns.
+The chart is modified automatically.
+Besides this, a a new feature, the value is now being displayed upon hovering over a column.

 ### 5.1.2.
 Stacked Bar Chart
 The Stacked Bar Chart is a perfect visualisation tool for those cases, when the datasets are uniform, all like in the Bar Chart above, but what is important, is to also make the viewer aware of the subgroups of data within each single data set.